bhargavdeshpande/GitHub_Notification_Bot/WORKSHEET.md

 ## Sprint 1

 The sprint 1 focuses on the use case "Synchronising GitHub with bot".

+The sprint 1 consisted of research tasks, which included implememntation of an extension and its integration with chrome, tools and techniques to implement unit tests as well as selenium tests.
+Along with this initial part of the UI was also designed.

 | Deliverable       | Item/Status                     | Issues/ Tasks  |
 | ------------------| --------------------------------| ---------------|